Collectors, Curators, Connoisseurs: A Century of The Oriental Ceramic Society

 The Oriental Ceramic Society (OCS) is a leading global institution for the study of Asian ceramics.
-This October the OCS presents its centenary exhibition: Collectors, Curators, Connoisseurs: 100 Years of The Oriental Ceramic Society.
+This October the OCS presents its centenary exhibition: Collectors, Curators, Connoisseurs: A Century of The Oriental Ceramic Society.

 The exhibition brings together, for the first time, over 100 rare objects dating back 3,000 years to recount the rich 100-year history of the Oriental Ceramic Society.
 On show will be ceramics, bronzes, jades, sculptures and works of art from some of the most outstanding collections in the UK, including the V&A, British Museum and from private individuals.

 The centenary exhibition presents specially chosen objects telling the story of the close and fruitful relationship between OCS collectors, curators and dealers.
 From an 8th century Chinese figure of a roaring lion to a thousand-year-old, green-glazed vase exquisitely decorated with peonies, an ancient and a rare archaic bronze ritual vessel from China’s Bronze Age to beautifully painted examples of early 20th century Chinese porcelain, nearly all the objects have particular connections to the Oriental Ceramic Society and its members past and present.
 The early 20th century OCS members were trailblazers in the field of Asian art in the West, both as collectors and as scholars, and the carefully curated objects celebrate their story over the hundred-year history of the Society.

 The exhibition illustrates the Society’s journey from a private group of twelve connoisseurs and collectors to its present position as a leading global institution for the study of Asian art and, in particular, ceramics.
 Exploring the role and legacy of the collector and the dynamic between institution and collector, the exhibition also looks at changes in collecting taste over the course of the 20th century.